-Our analysis relied on the assumption of very large pairing gap $\Delta_{sc}$ of the superconducting lead.
-In realistic situations, one should consider the influence of electronic spectrum outside this pairing gap (which for conventional superconductors is typically a fraction of meV).
-The influence of such continuum has been taken into account for superconducting nanostructures in the absence of the topological phase using a number of many-body techniques \cite{Souto_2016,LevyYeyati-2017,Eckstein-2021,Sothmann-2021, LevyYeyati-2021,Morr-2022,Wegewijs_2023} suitable to capture also the correlation effects.
-These methods could be adopted to the present setup.
-The impact of the quasiparticles from outside the pairing gap would contribute to the relaxation processes, effectively reducing the relevant time scales in the problem.
-Another important issue could be associated with qualitative changeover of the trivial (Andreev) and topological (Majorana) states in response to the quantum quench \cite{Domanski_etal_2023}.
-This challenging topic, however, is beyond the scope of the present study.
+Our analysis relied on the assumption of very large pairing gap $\Delta_{SC}$ of the superconducting lead.
+In realistic situations one should additionally take into account the electronic states from outside this pairing gap, which for conventional superconductors is typically a fraction of meV.
+The influence of such continuum has been discussed for superconducting nanostructures, using various many-body techniques \cite{Souto_2016,LevyYeyati-2017,Eckstein-2021,Sothmann-2021, LevyYeyati-2021,Morr-2022,Wegewijs_2023} suitable to capture also the correlation effects.
+These methods could be adopted to the present setup as well.
+In general, the quasiparticles from outside the pairing gap would contribute to the relaxation processes, partly reducing the relevant time scales characterizing the transient phenomena.
+Another important issue could be associated with qualitative changeover of the trivial (Andreev) and topological (Majorana) states imposed by the quantum quenches \cite{Tuovinen-2021,Dagotto-2023}.
+Post-quench evolution could lead to the dynamical phase transition \cite{Domanski_etal_2023}, but this challenging topic is beyond the scope of the present study.